A History of Sherwood OaksHOW WE CAME TO BE

 Hollywood: Our New Home 1971

 After moving the campus three times in five years, Gary closed the high school.
 However, as one door closed, another door opened.
 The high school had started offering classes to adults a year before it closed and Gary discovered his passion for connecting creatives with teachers and producers in the entertainment industry.
-Sherwood Oaks Experimental College opened its door in Hollywood in 1971.
+Sherwood Oaks College opened its door in Hollywood in 1971.
 In the early days, the “experimental” title was a good fit.
 Sherwood Oaks was trying many different approaches to education and creating courses.

 The Industry: Our New Focus